Experiment Progress Bar Redesign

 • Update experiment card and experiment detail page header to match Figma

-• Show min. requirements on the progress bar
+• Show experiment minimal requirements on the progress bar component

-• Allow companies to set min. requirements defaults in Admin Settings
+• Allow companies to set minimal requirements defaults in Admin Settings

-After several rounds internal QA, we finally launched the progress bar at the end of Q1 2023!
+After 6 weeks of engineering work and QA, we finally launched the progress bar at the end of Q1 2023!

 Learnings & Takeaways